hannanmumtaz/SimpleIdentityServer.Samples/Documentation/OpenId/uiCustomization.md

 | SimpleIdentityServer.Shell                      | Contains the UI shell / template and all the views needed by the OPENID server for example : `consents` |
 | SimpleIdentityServer.UserManagement             | Allows a user to manage his account                                                                     |

-## Implementation
+## UI customization

-Follow the steps below to customize the UI
+In order to customize the UI, we need to execute the following actions:

-* Open your OPENID project and create a new folder `Areas`
+* Open the SimpleIdentityServer project and create a new folder `Areas`
-* In this folder add the different Areas used by the UI component installed in your project
+* In this folder create a folder for each UI component to be customized:

 | Nuget package                                   | Area                 |
 | ----------------------------------------------- | -------------------- |